jbajic/blog/_posts/2023-10-24-transaction-isolation.md

 ---

-**Transaction** is an abstraction used to emulate atomic execution of set of commands, and how well it emulates depends on isolation level.
+**Transaction** is an abstraction used to emulate atomic execution of set of commands, and how well it emulates depends on the isolation level.
 Since database systems support concurrent execution of multiple transactions, transaction levels serve as a way to isolate execution of one transaction from another in a specific way.

 ## Transaction execution

 The issue that transaction levels are addressing is how *strict* we want to define transaction execution.
 The most correct execution would be serial execution of every transaction in the in the order in which they arrive.
 Easiest way to do is to just execute transactions